KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the Value property of a System.Data.SqlTypes structure is set to null.

-    throw [System.Data.SqlTypes.SqlNullValueException]::New("the Value property of a System.Data.SqlTypes structure is set to null.")
+    throw [System.Data.SqlTypes.SqlNullValueException]::New('the Value property of a System.Data.SqlTypes structure is set to null.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.SqlTypes.SqlNullValueException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.SqlTypes.SqlNullValueException.aspx)